 READ MORE: XRP Price Did Not Rally After XRPC ETF Launch: Here’s Why

-Therefore, by measuring the depth of the double-top pattern, and then the same one from the neckline, it shows that there is a risk that it may crash to $20.
-This is a notable price as it coincides with the oversold level of the Murrey Math Lines tool.
+Therefore, by measuring the depth of the double-top pattern and then the same one from the neckline, it shows that there is a risk of a crash to $20.
+This is a notable price, as it coincides with the Murrey Math Lines tool’s oversold level.

 IREN’s Business is Thriving

-The ongoing IREN stock price crash is notable because the company is doing well.
+The ongoing IREN stock price crash is notable given the company’s strong performance.
 It recently inked a $9.7 billion deal with Microsoft.
-Microsoft will prepay 20% and then pay the rest in the duration of the deal.
+Microsoft will prepay 20% and pay the remaining amount over the duration of the deal.

-IREN has also inked deals with other companies in the AI space like FluidStack, together.ai, and Fireworks AI.
-As a result, the management expects its annual run rate being $3.4 billion by the end of 2022 when it will have 140k GPUs.
+IREN has also inked deals with other companies in the AI space, like FluidStack, together.ai, and Fireworks AI.
+As a result, the management expects its annual run rate to be $3.4 billion by the end of 2022, when it will have 140k GPUs.

 The most recent results showed that the company’s revenue rose to $240 million, up sharply from the $52.6 million in the same period last year.
 Its net income jumped to $384 million from a loss of $51.7 million in the same period last year

 Most of its revenue came from Bitcoin mining operations, which jumped to $232 million from $180 million in the same period.
-That happened as the hashrate jumped, which helped to offset the soaring mining difficulty.
+That happened as the hashrate jumped, helping offset the soaring mining difficulty.

-The IREN stock is therefore falling because of the ongoing challenges in the AI industry that has seen many companies like CoreWeave and Nebius plunge by double digits.
+The IREN stock is therefore falling because of ongoing challenges in the AI industry, which have seen many companies like CoreWeave and Nebius plunge by double digits.
 It is also falling because of the ongoing Bitcoin price crash, which will affect its revenue.

 READ MORE: XPL Price Risks Crash to Record Low as Key Plasma Metrics Implode